 Because our lives are increasingly mediated by digital technologies that combine writing, sound and image in interactive spaces, as a WRD major you will explore what it means to live and work as a digital writer.

 Faculty members are published specialists in rhetoric, writing studies, English as a second language (ESL), technical and professional writing, and new media studies.

-You can earn a combined bachelor’s/master's degree that combines the WRD major with each of our two graduate programs – one in Writing Rhetoric and Discourse, and the other in New Media Studies.
-We offer a combined Bachelor of Arts in Writing, Rhetoric and Discourse/Master of Secondary Education in English degree.
-Each of these programs allow you to complete a bachelor's degree and a graduate degree in five years.
+You can earn a combined bachelor’s/master’s degree that combines the WRD major with a graduate program, including our master’s program in Writing Rhetoric and Discourse.
+We also offer a combined Bachelor of Arts in Writing, Rhetoric and Discourse/Master of Secondary Education in English degree.
+All of these programs allow you to complete a bachelor’s degree and a graduate degree in five years.

-We also offer the 3+3 BA/JD Program, which allows high-achieving first-year undergraduate students to be admitted simultaneously to the College of Liberal Arts and Social Sciences (LAS) and the College of Law (LAW).
-You'll complete your first three years in LAS and your final three years in LAW.
+Additionally, we offer the 3+3 BA/JD, which allows high-achieving first-year undergraduate students to be admitted simultaneously to the College of Liberal Arts and Social Sciences (LAS) and the College of Law (LAW).
+You’ll complete your first three years in LAS and your final three years in LAW.